You Bought an Owlet®? Great. SIDS rules still apply.

 For these reasons and more, safe sleep is back to sleep.
 Any other sleep position is like pushing your toddler into the deep end of the pool.
 It's a precarious position of increased and needless risk, no matter what additional safety devices are worn.

 If home monitors reduced SIDS, babies would have gone home on this technology a long time ago.
 In the past, home monitoring devices have been tested.
 The data strongly suggested that monitors did not make babies SIDS-proof.
 Specifically, home monitoring did not provide any warning patterns that correlated with protection from death.
 Today, infant sleep technologies are simply sexy bluetooth-enabled versions of these decades-old machines.
 Does that make them more SIDS-savvy?
 Not enough to replace the sleep guidelines that we know are protective.
+Even more concerning is recent data suggesting these devices are not accurate enough to properly warn parents.

 Technology fails.
 Wifi goes out.
 Batteries die.
 Alarm range changes.
 Falls off the diaper.
 Cat knocks the receiver off the nightstand.
 Baby rolls.
 Smartphone on vibrate.
 Hardware upgrades.
 App updates.
 Babysitter doesn’t know how to work it.
 Phone runs out of juice during the night.
 In the meantime, baby is in a sleep position of inherently increased danger.
 What happens then?